-One of the immediate benefits of encouraging content production across all departments is internal.
-By encouraging employees to produce content (be it blogs, photos or videos) about their activity, you better enable individual business units to communicate with each other about what they’re up to.
-This in turn increases employees’ awareness about what is taking place throughout the organization and drives collaboration across departments.
+Content production across all departments creates content for internal use.
+By having employees publish content about their activity, you better enable individual business units to communicate with each other about what they’re up to.

 The next three points all concern employee advocacy – how encouraging employees to produce original content that is shared on social media benefits your organization by boosting brand image and trust among customers, prospects and job candidates.

 Authenticity- Think about it – clients are more likely to stick with you if they feel informed about what is going on at the heart of the business.

 Online prospects respond best to communication that comes directly from your employees – specifically when talking about social selling.
 The more your employees share the more receptive are your online prospects.